 10. Analytics are key

-In order to make sure you’re fully prepared, it’s always best to take a look at your previous holiday analytics to see things like the number of incoming calls, avg. hold times, transfer rates, avg. call handle time and more, then align the necessary resources that you’ll need.
+In order to make sure you’re fully prepared, it’s always best to take a look at your previous holiday analytics to see things like the number of incoming calls, avg. hold times, transfer rates, avg. call handle time and more, then align the necessary resources you’ll need.
 As they say, you can’t manage what you can’t measure!

 11. Try Load Testing

 Load testing is a sustained, structured load test, incorporating load scenarios and call volumes similar to the production work environment, using public telephony infrastructure that will ultimately see what your contact center can handle and point out issues that you may not have been aware of.

 With our load testing service, you will receive detailed reporting based on outcomes such as the success or failure of each placed call, including failure reason if appropriate (Busy, No Answer, etc.), and any calls which are prematurely dropped by the far-end telephone system.